 As in Mexico the downturn was short-lived and the recovery rapid.
 Capital flows returned during 1995-1997 when the economy enjoyed three successive years of growth in excess of 7 per cent.
-During that period currency appreciation was generally avoided as the Central Bank of Turkey (CBT) effectively pursued a policy of real peg.
-This together with the initial real depreciation of the lira meant a sharp recovery in exports which helped to keep the current account at sustainable levels despite rapid growth.
-As net capital outflows by residents also slowed down, much of the capital inflows was absorbed by increases in international reserves (table 2).
+During that period currency appreciation was generally avoided as the Central Bank of Turkey (CBT) effectively pursued a policy of stabilising the real exchange rate.
+This together with the initial real depreciation of the lira meant a sharp recovery in exports, which helped to keep the current account at sustainable levels despite rapid growth.
+As net capital outflows by residents also slowed down, much of the capital inflows was absorbed by increases in international reserves (table 3).
 Such flows were attracted in large part by short-term arbitrage opportunities as interest rates on public debt remained well above the rate of inflation and the rate of depreciation of the nominal exchange rate.
 However, capital inflows slowed sharply after the East Asian crisis, falling from 5.8 per cent of GNP in 1997 to 1.8 per cent in 1998.
 Growth was halved compared to the previous three years and the current account went into surplus.
 The fallout from the Russian crisis and a devastating earthquake in 1999 pushed the economy into a deep recession with GDP falling close to 5 per cent.
 While a currency crisis was averted over the turbulent years of 1998-1999, the banking sector felt the squeeze from tightened external financial conditions and contraction in economic activity.
 Eight insolvent banks had to be taken over by the public Saving Deposit Insurance Fund (SDIF), in accordance with the full insurance granted to deposits after the 1994 crisis, thereby adding considerably to public debt and deficits.

-Thus, on the eve of the launching of the 1999 stabilization program, the Turkish economy was characterised by a sharp contraction of economic activity and serious difficulties in the banking system.
+Thus, on the eve of the launching of the 1999 stabilization program, the Turkish economy was undergoing a sharp contraction and there were serious difficulties in the banking system.
 By contrast the external sector looked relatively healthy.
-The balance of payments position was sustainable and the currency did not seem to be out of line with the underlying fundamentals as the earlier appreciation had to a large extent been corrected by the sharp decline in 1994, and the CBT effectively followed a policy of an adjustable peg designed to prevent a significant real appreciation of the lira.
-This was also the view expressed in an IMF staff report issued on the eve of the stabilization program: "Taken as a whole, the results suggest that the lira could appreciate by about 10 per cent from its 1998 average while remaining consistent with a sustainable current account deficit. ... using the criterion of stabilizing the net debt-to GDP ratio, the analysis in this chapter suggests that Turkey's real exchange rate was
+The balance-of-payments position was sustainable and the currency did not seem to be out of line with the underlying fundamentals as the earlier appreciation had to a large extent been corrected by the sharp decline in 1994, and the CBT effectively followed a policy of an adjustable peg designed to prevent a significant real appreciation of the lira.
+This was also the view expressed in an IMF staff report issued on the eve of the stabilization program: "Taken as a whole, the results suggest that the lira could appreciate by about 10 per cent from its 1998 average while remaining consistent with a sustainable current account deficit. ... using the criterion of stabilizing the net debt-to GDP ratio, the analysis in this chapter suggests that Turkey's real exchange rate was 'undervalued' by about 10 per cent in 1998."4 Presumably this 'undervaluation' continued throughout 1999 since the nominal exchange rate was generally kept in line with inflation.